 Rather, the KMA said it was engaging the Ashanti Regional Coordinating Council (RCC) for the next line of action while it continued to educate the traders.

-The statement encouraged the traders to relocate to other satellite markets across the metropolis while the validation exercise continues to move them to the completed phase one of the new at the Kejetia lorry terminal.
+The statement encouraged the traders to relocate to other satellite markets across the metropolis while the validation exercise continues to move them to the completed phase one of the new

 Due to the heavy vehicular traffic congestion, commuters have been resorting to trekking long distances on foot rather than join vehicles that move at a snail pace.